Pylons/pyramid/docs/glossary.rst

      :app:`Pyramid` to form a workflow system.

    virtual root
-     A resource object representing the "virtual" root of a request; this is typically the physical root object (the object returned by the application root factory) unless :ref:`vhosting_chapter` is in use.
+     A resource object representing the "virtual" root of a request; this is typically the :term:`physical root` object unless :ref:`vhosting_chapter` is in use.

+   physical root
+     The object returned by the application :term:`root factory`.
+Unlike the the :term:`virtual root` of a request, it is not impacted by :ref:`vhosting_chapter`: it will always be the actual object returned by the root factory, never a subobject.

+   physical path
+     The path required by a traversal which resolve a :term:`resource` starting from the :term:`physical root`.
+For example, the physical path of the ``abc`` subobject of the physical root object is ``/abc``.
+Physical paths can also be specified as tuples where the first element is the empty string (representing the root), and every other element is a Unicode object, e.g. ``('', 'abc')``.
+Physical paths are also sometimes called "traversal paths".

    lineage
      An ordered sequence of objects based on a ":term:`location` -aware"